-If hydraulic oil penetrates your skin, see a doctor immediately.
-Injected oil must be removed surgically within hours or gangrene may result.
-Contact a knowledgeable medical source or the Deere & Company Medical Department in Moline, Illinois, U.S.A.
+If an accident occurs, see a doctor immediately.
+Any fluid injected into the skin must be surgically removed within a few hours or gangrene may result.
+Doctors unfamiliar with this type of injury should reference a knowledgeable medical source.
+Such information is available in English from Deere & Company Medical Department in Moline, Illinois, U.S.A., by calling 1-800-822-8262 or +1 309-748-5636.

-TX03679,00016D3 -19-29JUN06-1/1
+DX.FLUID -19-12OCT11-1/1

-Avoid High-Pressure Oil
+Avoid High-Pressure Oils